Despite what you might have heard, advertising is not dead.

 It’s especially effective because it serves modern consumers’ core desires.

-Consumers crave content.
 There is more information available than ever, but audiences are picky about what they consume.
 They gravitate toward content that serves their needs, whether it’s information or a quick escape from reality.
-By providing this content, your are providing a valuable service to your audience.
+By providing this content, you are providing a valuable service to your audience.

 According to a 2014 NewsCred survey, 64% of Millennials respond positively to useful content, 31% say they’re more likely to buy if it’s provided, and 30% refuse to read content that doesn’t entertain or educate.